 The Importance of the Torah.
 The Torah is central to Jewish practice, guiding religious rituals, daily life, and ethical behavior.
 The First Temple Period: After entering the Promised Land, the Israelites established a temple in Jerusalem, where sacrifices were offered according to the laws in the Torah.

-The Babylonian Exile: Due to disobedience, the Israelites were exiled to Babylon, where they continued to study and preserve the Torah.
+The Babylonian Exile: because of disobedience, the Israelites were exiled to Babylon, where they continued to study and preserve the Torah.

 The Second Temple Period: Following the return from exile, a second temple was built in Jerusalem, and the focus shifted to interpreting the Torah and developing Jewish law.